-As required by FSC, MFM (NZ) has developed management plans for those areas identified as HCV and is implementing these, in consultation with landowners in the case of lease and joint venture forests.
+As required by FSC, MFM (NZ) has developed management plans for those areas identified as HCV and is progressively implementing these, in consultation with landowners in the case of lease and joint venture forests.
+Each area is inspected annually to monitor the condition of the particular values identified as HCV, to assess the effectiveness of any management actions undertaken and to determine the need for any further active management.
 A brief summary of key management actions for each site is provided in Appendix II.
+Full management plans are available on request.